Mattao/the-little-schemer/README.md

 # the-little-schemer
-Examples from the book "The Little Schemer"
+Racket code examples for the book "The Little Schemer"